Caesarsage/student-management-api/README.md

 #### Prerequisites

-- Have nodejs v14 and above installed on your system
+- Have nodejs v18 and above installed on your system
 - Have mongodb installed
+- typescript

 #### Dependencies installation